silvioprog/brookframework/Test/README.md

 Total of run tests: 3
 ```

-If you get any message different of `OK`, then probably the test failed.
+If you do not get the message `OK` in front the test, then probably it failed.

 **Note:** you need to install the Brook library before doing any test, because the most of them depends on it.